|The administration and staff would like to take this opportunity to |

 In order to maintain conditions and atmospheres suitable for learning, no person shall enter onto a school bus except students assigned to that bus or other persons with lawful and valid business on the bus.

-1. As a general rule, only authorized individuals are permitted on buses for such things as field trips and while acting as chaperones.
+As a rule, only authorized individuals are permitted on buses for such things as field trips and while acting as chaperones.
 Students whose parents or guardians violate this policy shall be suspended from riding the bus for a minimum of thirty (30) school days.
 A second occurrence shall result in suspension of bus privileges for one (1) year.
 Assault, confrontations, or violent acts are subject to prosecution.

-In view of the fact that bus service is an extension of the classroom, the board expects students to conduct themselves on the bus in a manner consistent with the established standards for classroom behavior.
+Since bus service is an extension of the classroom, the board expects students to conduct themselves on the bus in a manner consistent with the established standards for classroom behavior.

 Students are under the supervision and control of the bus driver while on his bus and all reasonable directions given by him/her are to be followed.